 Try not to check your emails when you’ve finished working!
 Think of the long-term issues that mixing home and work life can have and aim to check your emails only for ten minutes on an evening instead of an hour.
 This is the same for working overtime, unless entirely necessary, make sure you are sticking to the number of hours that you’re contracted to.
 This can not only affect your mental health but can lead to employers expecting this behaviour at all times.

 Use your holidays wisely!
-We’re all guilty of using our holidays to run errands or do something that we’ve been putting off, but this isn’t always helpful for our work-life balance.
-Although we need to do this now and then, annual leave should be used to recuperate, relax and enjoy time away from the office so try to focus on this.
+We’re all guilty of using our holidays to run errands or do something that we’ve been putting off.
+This isn’t helpful for our work-life balance.
+Annual leave should be used to recuperate, relax and enjoy time away from the office.